Towson Center

-Towson Center is Towson University's 5,250-seat multi-purpose arena, in Towson, Maryland.
+Towson Center is an arena on the campus of Towson University, in Towson, Maryland.
 The arena opened in 1976.

 It was home to the Towson Tigers Men's and Women's basketball teams, the Volleyball team, and the Gymnastics team from 1976 to 2013.

-On 16 October 1979 Towson Center hosted a concert by the rock'n'roll band AC/DC as part of its 'Highway to Hell' US tour with an attendance of 4,175.

-In January 2011, it was formally announced that Towson Center would undergo a comprehensive renovation as part of the development of the new SECU Arena, which opened in 2013.
+In January 2011, it was formally announced that Towson Center would undergo a comprehensive renovation as part of the development of the new SECU Arena (now TU Arena, which opened in 2013.
 Under the new development, Towson Center's main arena was subdivided into a basketball practice facility, a gymnastics practice facility, offices for the Department of Athletics, a new Sports Performance facility featuring 10,000 square feet of space for both sports medicine and strength/conditioning plus a comprehensive academic/life skills center.

 Fields close to Towson Center

 Softball

 The Softball Complex is located behind the arena.
 It is home to the Tigers’ Softball team.
 Seating is located behind home plate and along the first and third base lines which can accommodate over 200 spectators.
 The playing surface of the field is grass.